olympianoiseco/AudiounitFileBrowserBug/README.md

         }
     }

-    // Observe value changes made to the cutoff and resonance parameters. parameterObserverToken =
+    // Observe value changes to the cutoff and resonance parameters. parameterObserverToken =
         paramTree.token(byAddingParameterObserver: { [weak self] address, value in guard let self = self else { return }

-            // This closure is being called by an arbitrary queue.
+            // An arbitrary queue is calling this closure.
 Ensure
-            // all UI updates are dispatched back to the main thread. if [cutoff.address, resonance.address].contains(address) {
+            // all UI updates dispatch back to the main thread. if [cutoff.address, resonance.address].contains(address) {
                 DispatchQueue.main.async {
                     self.updateUI()